hancse/CSELIB/Smart Energy Grids/README.md

 ## HAN-CSE Software for Smart Energy Grids

   * [QDemonstrator](https://github.com/hancse/QDemonstrator).
 Control software for VACON inverters in Qt (C++).
 Can be used on Raspberry Pi.
   * [QFarmer](https://github.com/hancse/QFarmer).
-Forked from pvlib/pvlib-python](https://github.com/pvliv/pvlib-python).
-Documentation: [readthedocs](http://pvlib-python.readthedocs.io/en/stable/)
+Archive with control software in Qt (C++) for control of vanadium-bromine flow batteries.
 * [smartcharger](https://github.com/hancse/smartcharger).
-Software for the MMIP4 Open Source Controller project.
+Control software for the Smart Charger project in Qt (C++) and Delphi (Pascal).
 * [PowerPlanner](https://github.com/hancse/PowerPlanner).
-Control software for the pendulum setup in Room R26 B1.66.
+Archive with control software for the CSGriP project in Delphi (Pascal).
 * [han_screen](https://github.com/hancse/han_screen).
-Comparison of solar tracker from Plataforma Solar de Almeria (PSA) and NREL solar tracker (SPA).
+Archive with software for remote screen operation.
 * [HAN-Smart-Electric-Charging-Station](https://github.com/hancse/HAN-Smart-Electric-Charging-Station).
-Control software for remote operation of Keithley K2601A Source Meter.
-Automated measurement of I-V curves of PV cells.
+Control software for Smart Electric Vehicle Charging Station.